apache/trafficcontrol/docs/source/development/traffic_router.rst

 Debugging Unit Tests in Docker
 ------------------------------
 In order to run the unit tests in a controlled, well-defined environment, you may prefer to run them from within Docker.
 A Docker environment for running the Traffic Router unit tests exists in the repository at `/traffic_router/tests <https://github.com/apache/trafficcontrol/tree/master/traffic_router/tests>`_, and it supports debugging.
 In order to enable debugging, set ``DEBUG_ENABLE`` to ``'true'`` in `docker-compose.yml <https://github.com/apache/trafficcontrol/blob/master/traffic_router/tests/docker-compose.yml>`_.
 As mentioned in :ref:`dev-debugging-unit-tests`,
 - Have your IDE act as the debugging server.
-In Intellij, this debuger mode is called *Listen to remote JVM*.
+In Intellij, this debug mode is called *Listen to remote JVM*.
 - Enable *auto-restart* in your IDE's debugging configuration for the Traffic Router unit tests so your IDE doesn't stop listening for connections after the first test ends
 - Set the port to 8000 (debugging port is specified in the Dockerfile)